 Cone Head Bow River Bugger

-Friday after Dillon, we tried the canyon.
+Friday after Dillon, we tried the Big Hole agin in the canyon.
 Big mistake!
 I HATE mosquitoes!
 In fact, I react to them in a very negative way…as in swell up something fierce, so I try to stay away from them at all cost.

 The road into the canyon is very rough, full of deep holes and large rocks in several places.
 Ten miles per hour seems like flying 80 down the freeway.
 In spots, you crawl down the road.